Access-Abraxas/Kents_Access_FileDialog/README.md

      A batch file to build an Access ACCDT template file from the files currently in the "src" folder in this project.
 This ACCDT file is built it into the "bin" directory for this project.

-   * UnzipAccTemplate.bat -
-     A batch file to expand the Access ACCDT template file, from the accdt file in the "accdb" directory, into the "src" directory.
-This will delete any existing files in the "src" directory.

 4. The "src" dir: